normandmickey/MrsStax/README.md

 - Uses remote vector database  Weaviate (https://weaviate.io)

 ## Usage
-To use the Assistant Slack Bot, the following environment variables need to be set:
+To use the MrsStax Slack Bot, the following environment variables need to be set in your .env file:
 - SLACK_BOT_TOKEN: Token for the Slack Bot.
 - SLACK_APP_TOKEN: Token for the Slack app.
 - OPENAI_API_TOKEN: Token for OpenAi